informalsystems/workflow/src/index.md

 **Other References and Useful Links:**

-* [Informal Organizations: Iterating on Cooperative Ownership] — Blog post that provides more background context on how this system is used at Informal
+* [Informal Organizations: Iterating on Cooperative Ownership] — Blog post that provides more background context on how Informal is legally structured, including our research on alternative legal structures for organizations.

 ## Disclaimer